edgexfoundry/device-sdk-c/docs/configuration.md

 StartupMsg | String | Message to log on successful startup.
 CheckInterval | String | The checking interval to request if registering with Consul ServerBindAddr | String | The interface on which the service's REST server should listen.
 By default the server listens on all available interfaces.
+MaxRequestSize | Int | Amount of data beyond which the service will reject an incoming HTTP request.
+Zero (the default) disables checking.

 ## Clients section